Juno and the Paycock: Musical

-A musical adaptation of the play, titled Juno, was created by Marc Blitzstein (music, lyrics) and Joseph Stein (book) and opened on Broadway in 1959.
+A musical adaptation of the play, titled Juno, was created by Marc Blitzstein (music, lyrics) and Joseph Stein (book) and opened on Broadway on 9 March 1959.
 Shirley Booth starred as Juno Boyle and Melvyn Douglas as the Captain.
 The musical version was a flop, closing after 16 performances, but Blitzstein's score was preserved on the original cast album and is today considered one of the composer's masterpieces.
 O'Casey gave his blessing to the project, but never saw the production.